 This 7.5 mile walk takes you from beautiful Chiltern woodlands near Whiteleaf, then beside Grim’s Ditch to the grounds of the stunning Hampden House.
 It then explores the farmland and wooded hillsides around the Hampden valley, including the remote village of Little Hampden, before returning to Whiteleaf Hill and a wonderful viewpoint over the Aylesbury Vale.

 We strongly recommend using the local 1:25 000 Ordnance Survey map in addition to these instructions.

-Most of the area that the walk passes through to the north of Hampden Bottom is protected by a conservation covenant, a permanent legal agreement between the landowners and the National Trust, which means the land is protected in perpetuity.
-The land has various private owners, but any changes to the land or buildings here must be made with the prior agreement of the Trust.
+Most of the area around Little Hampden is protected by a restricted covenant, a permanent legal agreement between the landowners and The National Trust, which protects the land in perpetuity.
+Any changes to the land or buildings here must be made with the prior agreement of the Trust.
 The fields below and to the west of Whiteleaf Hill are also protected by an NT covenant that preserves the view of Whiteleaf Cross from below.

 Church of St Mary Magdalene